CalvinHartwell/getting-started-with-kylo/chapter2/section3.md

 The Kylo RPM can be obtained from the Kylo.io website.
 Generally the latest RPM can be found through the release notes here: (https://kylo.readthedocs.io/en/latest/release-notes/ReleaseNotes.html#latest)[https://kylo.readthedocs.io/en/latest/release-notes/ReleaseNotes.html#latest].

-&ast; Hopefully in the future these packages will served through an official yum repository with signed GPG keys for added security.
+&ast; Note: Hopefully in the future these packages will served through an official yum repository with signed GPG keys for added security.

 Finally,